-Why Consider Treatment for Bipolar Disorder at Twelve Oaks Recovery Center in Northwest Florida
+Why Consider Treatment for Bipolar Disorder at Twelve Oaks Recovery Center near Pensacola, Florida

 Given the fact that the symptoms of bipolar disorder can be so severe, it is imperative that an individual receive treatment in order to stabilize his or her fluctuating moods.
 It is not uncommon for men and women to grapple with several adverse effects when this mental illness remains untreated.
 Discord among loved ones, declining occupational performance or inability to secure/maintain employment, and an overall deterioration of mental health are likely when care is not received.
 Additionally, those who suffer from untreated bipolar disorder often turn to the use and abuse of substances in order to cope with the symptoms they are experiencing.
 When this occurs, the vicious cycle of substance abuse can lead to the development of an addiction and cause the onset of a whole host of additional negative outcomes.
 Physical health concerns, an ever-present risk of overdose, and the drastic worsening of bipolar disorder symptoms have a high probability of occurring when an addiction exists alongside bipolar disorder.
 However, what is important to keep in mind is that bipolar disorder and chemical dependency can be successfully treated, thus significantly improving a person’s health and life overall.

-Types of Bipolar Disorder Treatment Offered at Twelve Oaks Recovery Center in Northwest Florida
+Types of Bipolar Disorder Treatment Offered at Twelve Oaks Recovery Center near Pensacola, Florida

 At Twelve Oaks Recovery Center, we have spent more than 30 years serving Florida with premiere rehab treatment to men and women, aged 18 and older, who are struggling with chemical dependency concerns and co-occurring conditions, including bipolar disorder.
 Beautifully located on the Emerald Coast of Florida on the Navarre Sound, Twelve Oaks offers patients a sense of tranquility as they work towards overcoming their addictions and learning to manage the symptoms of bipolar disorder.
 Our dedicated and experienced treatment professionals are uniquely prepared to guide patients through the transformations that will allow them to pursue happier, healthier, and more productive futures.
 Throughout their time spent at Twelve Oaks, patients can benefit from developing an enhanced sense of self-worth as they learn to create realistic life goals and make healthy lifestyle adjustments.